 While Domino’s architecture distinguishes control plane and data plane to some extent, they deploy the platform in its entirety to the customer’s cloud.
-You can however also choose a managed version, which is hosted on Domino servers.
+You can, however, also choose a managed version, which is hosted on Domino servers.

 Work in Domino happens in projects, which are essentially a collection of files.
 At rest, the files sit in an object store, such as an S3 bucket or something with a similar API.
 When you start a project, those files are copied onto the disk of your VM and then copied back when you finish or request sync manually.

-Paperspace creates two special folders /notebooks and /storage in your root that are persistent and you can store notebooks and code next to each other.
+/storage — in your root that are persistent so you can store notebooks and code next to each other.

-Gradient offers two main ways to store data, either in the form of an NFS mount (called “Persistent storage”) or in the form of an S3-like object store (called “Versioned data”).
+Paperspace Gradient offers two main ways to store data, either in the form of an NFS mount (called “persistent storage”) or in the form of an S3-like object store (called “versioned data”).
 Persistent storage is mounted to

 Notebooks are stored in a specific